Cold Email Follow Up Timing: Best Schedule for 2026

 Hi [Name],

-I’ve reached out a few times about [solution/offering] but haven’t heard back, so I’m assuming this isn’t a priority for [Their Company] right now.
+I’ve reached out a few times but haven’t heard back — so I’m assuming this isn’t a priority for [Their Company] right now.

-I’ll stop reaching out.
-If circumstances change and you’d like to explore how we’ve helped companies like [Similar Company] achieve [result], feel free to reach out anytime.
+I’ll stop following up.
+If circumstances change and you’d like to explore what we’ve done for companies like [Similar Company], feel free to reach out anytime.

 [Your Name]

-For more comprehensive templates, check out our guide on sales follow-up email templates.
+For more templates, see our full guide on sales follow-up email templates.

 Measuring Cold Email Follow Up Success